 - Keep your insurance policy in a safe place.
-If you need to evacuate be sure to take it with you. - Homeowners should inventory their belongings using pictures, video, or the National Association of Insurance Commissioners' MyHome Scr.APP.book app.
-Proof of belongings and structures that were damaged before the lava flow reaches their property will help make the claims process easier. - Residents are advised to remove as much as possible from their homes to mitigate the amount of damage.
-Even if a home is not damaged, the lava flow may cut off access to homes, businesses and belongings.
+If you need to evacuate, be sure to take it with you. - Take inventory of your belongings using photos, video, or the National Association of Insurance Commissioners Home Inventory app.
+Proof of belongings and structures before the lava flow reached your property will help make the claims process easier. - Residents are advised to remove as much as possible from their homes to mitigate the amount of damage. even if a home is not damaged, the lava flow may cut off access to homes, businesses and belongings.

-Q: How long will it take to get paid?
+How long will it take to receive my claim check?

-A: This depends on the extent of the damage, and whether or not an adjuster can visit the site immediately to do an assessment and determine applicable coverage.
+This depends on the extent of the damage, and whether or not an adjuster can safely visit the site immediately to do an assessment and determine applicable coverage.

-Q: If my house sustains damage or is burned down because of the lava flow, what should I do before and after I file a claim?
+If my house sustains damage or is burned down because of the lava flow, what should I do before and after I file a claim?
+Homeowners should consider the following steps: